peteGSX/petegsx.github.io/docs/simple-throttle/index.rst

 **********************
-Simple DCC-EX Throttle
+DCC-EX Simple Throttle
 **********************

 To be documented.

-This software is located in my `simple-dcc-ex-throttle <https://github.com/peteGSX-Projects/simple-dcc-ex-throttle>`_ GitHub repository.
+This software is located in my `simple-dcc-ex-throttle <https://github.com/peteGSX-Projects/DCCEXSimpleThrottle>`_ GitHub repository.